wp-plugins/design-approval-system/readme.txt

 == Description ==

 = DAS PRO BUNDLE =
+Happy Holidays!
 Grab our [Pro Bundle](http://www.slickremix.com/product-category/design-approval-system-extensions) and step up your game even more.
+Use discount code: holidayhookup, for another 50% off our bundle.

 Here is a quick look at the [Design Approval System](http://youtu.be/1CtzTrPuc1A):
 [youtube http://www.youtube.com/watch?v=1CtzTrPuc1A]